schettino72/myblog/_posts/power-up-your-tools.md

 Creating tasks in *dodo.py* works fine if you are working on your own project.
-But sometimes you just want to create a new application that you can easily distribute to other users without requiring than to add any special file into their project.
+But sometimes you just want to create a new application that you can easily distribute to other users without requiring them to add any special file into their project.

 *doit* latest release (0.18) has exposed some of its internal API so you can